Bicycle theft is a big problem in the Bay Area, but with a few precautions you can reduce the chance of someone making

 List and flag your bike as stolen, via the free BikeIndex database.
 BikeIndex also auto-posts to Twitter.

-- Scan local Craigslist and eBay listings to find your bike, using Google alerts or some other automated search tool.
+- Scan local Craigslist and eBay listings for your bike, using Google alerts or another automated search tool.
 This can yield results even months after the theft.

 If you find your bike we do not recommend confronting the seller yourself.
-Instead, ask the flea market security or the police for assistance, and bring a photo of your bike or your online registration as proof of ownership to reclaim your property.
-Even if the seller is not the person who stole your bike originally, they still have no claim to the property and do not require compensation.
+Instead, ask the flea market security or police for assistance, and bring a photo of your bike or your online registration as proof of ownership to reclaim your property.
+The seller may not the person who stole your bike originally, but they still have no claim to the property and do not require compensation.

 - Bike theft blog posts from former Bike East Bay board member Plattyjo

 - Bike locking tips from the San Francisco Bicycle Coalition